ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 # Process

+For every event in the NZGMDB an SRF is generated to then be used to compute the rrup distances.
+The SRF is generated different ways based on the information available for the event.

 Events from the NZGMDB fall under 4 Categories.

-- FF: Finite Fault (We diretcly have a SRF generated for this)
+- FF: Finite Fault (We directly have an SRF generated for this)
 - CMT: Centroid Moment Tensor (We have a preferred nodal plane for this)
 - CMT_UNC: Centroid Moment Tensor with Uncertainty (We have 2 Nodal Plane Solutions)
 - Domain: General Domain (We have no nodal plane information, except for the general domain strike, dip and rake)

-For each of these categories there is a different approach to generating a SRF plane which is then used to calculate rrup distances to stations.
 For Finite Faults we can use the SRF directly, but for the other methods we utilise a method used by NGA-West3 called CCLD which is explained below and how we map our other 3 categories to their approaches.

 ## CCLD Method